 - a) JRA will not be responsible for horse insurance and connections are advised to make their own insurance arrangements for horse.

 - b)All visiting horse connections (Owners, Trainers, Assistant Trainers, Travelling Head Lads, Exercise Riders and Grooms) are strongly recommended to arrange their own insurance to cover travel, work, non-work injury and illness.

-- c)All visiting jockeys will be covered by the JRA’s accident compensation policy while under the control of the JRA.
+- c)All visiting jockeys will be covered by the JRA’s accident compensation policy during under the control of the JRA.

 When a horse bleeds from the time of saddling area meeting until leaveing course, the JRA Rules of Racing prohibits the horse from racing in the JRA races for one month for the first offence.